 Mar 10, 2026

 The US government has turned to AI-generated supply chain maps to drive enforcement of the US Forced Labor ban and anti-corruption measures.
-But these databases are highly inaccurate - as the plummeting success rate of successful CBP detentions readily shows.
+But these databases are highly inaccurate - as the plummeting rate of successful CBP detentions readily shows.

 AI-generated data has been promoted as a quick and easy solution for supply chain mapping.
 But these shortcut solutions can often be inaccurate.
 That’s because the AI-generated relationships are full of false positives: between 80-90% of commercial relationships asserted by AI are based on outdated, incomplete, and totally irrelevant data.
 Due to the “rebuttable presumption” essential to the U.S. forced labor ban, U.S. Customs and Border Protection does not have to justify the accuracy of the intel used to justify the detentions and seizures they make; the onus is on the importers facing the detention to provide clear and convincing evidence of a complete chain of custody to demonstrate that forced labor was not present in the manufacturing of the detained goods.